drphamwit/wit-cc-report-template/README.md

 # Your project name

+(10 pts) Your cloud app public url.

-## Description (10 pts)
+## Introduction (10 pts)

-Briefly describe what your project is all about.
-(5 pts)
+Briefly describe what your app is all about.

-Formatting (5 pts): make sure you follow the sample formats with headers, bullet points, highlights...

 ## Getting Started (20 pts)
-### Install (10 pts)
+### Deployment
-List the steps on how to install your project
+List the steps on how to deploy your app on the cloud.
-### Run (10 pts)
+### Run
-List the steps on how to run your project
+List the steps on how to run your app.

 ## Features (10 pts)
-List all the features of your application
+List all the features of your app
 1. Feature #1
 2. Feature #2
 3. Feature #3
-...
+4. ...

-## Demo video (50 pts)
+## Demo video (30 pts)

 Upload your demo video to youtube and put a link here.
-Basically, the video content is very much like the quick live demo of your product with the followings:
+Basically, the video content is very much like the quick live demo of your app with the followings:
-1. Project description
+1. Introduction
-2. How to run the app
-3. Quick walkthrough of all the features of your app
+3. Quick walkthrough of all the features of your app one by one

-Make it short and interesting.
+Make it short and interesting (1-3 minutes)

 Sample: https://www.youtube.com/watch?v=Pr-JMqTkdEM